iamjadesmith/iamjadesmith.github.io/aboutme.md

 **From**: February 2022 - May 2022

 * Helped startup companies using the actuarial knowledge that I have learned
-* Developed a pricing model for an emergency insurance
+* Developed a baseline pricing model without data
 * Wrote a report to simplify complex ideas for anyone to understand

 ### Target